 Download: Manager/Supervisor's Role in Change Management

 ADKAR provides a framework for managers to understand where an employee is on their change journey.
 It helps to focus the conversation on the employee's barriers to change and helps the manager avoid sending the wrong messages or spending time on the wrong topics.
 By actively listening to the objections of an employee, managers can identify the barrier point for that individual and tease out their real concerns about the new way of working.

 Finally, managers are in fact, preferred senders of messages about the personal reasons for employees to engage in a change.
 As we further adapt to our working environment, we will continue to see personal decisions shaping each employee's response to their organisation's direction.
 Ensuring managers are equipped to support their teams through these new adaptations will increase the likelihood of the success of those changes.

-During our 1 day, Prosci® Change Management Workshop for Managers, managers can learn about the 5 roles they need to fulfil during times of change and how to apply the Prosci ADKAR® Model to facilitate individual change and mitigate employee resistance.
+During our 1 day workshop Prosci® Leading your Team Through Change Workshop managers can learn about the 5 roles they need to fulfil during times of change and how to apply the Prosci ADKAR® Model to facilitate individual change and mitigate employee resistance.

 At CMC Global, we offer both virtual and face-to-face Prosci change management training privately for organisations.
 If you're interested in Prosci change management training for your managers, get in touch!